casics/dassie/README.md

 ./locterms-server -h
 ```

-Note that database process is not automatically restarted after you reboot your computer.
+Note that database server process is **not automatically restarted** after you reboot your computer.
 You can set up your computer to restart the process automatically, but the procedure for doing so depends on your computer's operating system.

 ⁇ Getting help and support
 --------------------------